Italian Eritrea: Fascist era

-British Military Administration and the end of the colony
+The end of the colony

-When the Allies captured Italian-held Eritrea in January 1941, most of the infrastructure and the industrial areas were extremely damaged and the remaining ones (like the Asmara-Massawa Cableway) were successively removed and sent toward India and Kenya as war reparations.
+When the Allies captured Italian-held Eritrea in January 1941, most of the infrastructure and the industrial areas were extremely damaged and the remaining ones (like the Asmara-Massawa Cableway) were successively removed and sent to India and Kenya as war reparations.

-The following Italian guerrilla war was supported by many Eritrean colonial troops (like the "hero" of Eritrean independence, Hamid Idris Awate) until the Italian armistice in September 1943.
+The subsequent Italian guerrilla war was supported by many Eritrean colonial troops (like the hero of Eritrean independence, Hamid Idris Awate) until the Italian armistice in September 1943.
 Eritrea was placed under British military administration after the Italian surrender in World War II.
 After the defeat of Italy, there were 70,000 Italian settlers in Eritrea.
-The British military administration arrested and deported substantial numbers of the settler population as they were implicated with the Italian fascist regime.
-Some settlers were involved in confrontations with Eritreans.

-The Italians in Eritrea started to move away from the country after the defeat of the Kingdom of Italy by the Allies, and by the time of the British census of 1949 Asmara had only 17,183 Italian Eritreans of a total population of 127,579.
-Most Italian settlers left for Italy, with others to United States, Middle East, and Australia.

-The British maintained initially the Italian administration of Eritrea, but the country soon started to be involved in a violent process of independence (from the British in the late forties and after 1952 from the Ethiopians, who annexed Eritrea in that year).
+The British initially maintained the Italian administration of Eritrea, but the country soon became involved in a violent process of independence (from the British in the late 1940s and after 1952 from the Ethiopians, who annexed Eritrea in that year).

-During the last years of World War II some Italian Eritreans like Dr. Vincenzo DiMeglio defended politically the presence of Italians in Eritrea and successively promoted the independence of Eritrea.
-He went to Rome to participate in a Conference for the independence of Eritrea, promoted by the Vatican.
+During the final years of World War II some Italian Eritreans like Vincenzo DiMeglio defended politically the presence of Italians in Eritrea and successively promoted the independence of Eritrea.
+He went to Rome to participate in a conference for the independence of Eritrea, promoted by the Vatican.